paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-032-native-american-graves-protection-and-repatriation.md

 (2) provide reasonable administrative and staff support necessary for the deliberations of the committee.

-**(h) Annual report** The committee established under subsection (a) of this section shall submit an annual report to the Congress on the progress made, and any barriers encountered, in implementing this section during the previous year.
+**(h) Annual report** The committee established under subsection (a) shall submit an annual report to the Congress on the progress made, and any barriers encountered, in implementing this section during the previous year.

-**(i) Termination** The committee established under subsection (a) of this section shall terminate at the end of the 120-day period beginning on the day the Secretary certifies, in a report submitted to Congress, that the work of the committee has been completed.
+**(i) Termination** The committee established under subsection (a) shall terminate at the end of the 120-day period beginning on the day the Secretary certifies, in a report submitted to Congress, that the work of the committee has been completed.

 ### Statutory Notes